|

 I've collected over the past week.
 I'll tell you more about this project when I can, but for

 now, I can't say anything specific.
-I'm sorry to sound so mysterious, but I promise I'll
+I'm sorry to sound so mysterious, but I promise I'll explain when I can -- no matter which way the coin falls.

 Yesterday evening, I finished the minor changes on Rena 733 and sent them off to the